Damaging Winds Could Topple Trees, Power Lines In Wenatchee Valley, NCW, Columbia Basin

-The National Weather Service (NWS) office in Spokane has issued a High Wind Watch for portions of North Central and Eastern Washington.
+The National Weather Service (NWS) office in Spokane has issued a High Wind Warning for portions of North Central and Eastern Washington.

 Meteorologists with NWS are predicting southwesterly winds from 25-40 mph with gusts of 50-65 mph for areas including the Wenatchee and Okanogan Valleys, the Waterville Plateau, and all of the Columbia Basin, along with parts of the Palouse region and Northeastern Washington.